sharafdin/YoEthCLI/README.md

 ## 📄 Configuration

-To run **YoEthCLI**, you need to configure some environment variables.
+To run **ethereumCLI**, you need to configure some environment variables.
 A sample `.env-example` file is provided to help you get started.

 ### Steps to Configure:
 1. Locate the `.env-example` file in the project directory.